Aug 23 - Sept 24

 A Visual Story

 Students experiment with digital photography in unconventional ways; taking the concepts of color, line, form, texture and space to construct images.
 These alterations to the photos allow the artist to convey their vision.
 Focusing on principles of composition, the exhibit is a visual story telling in photography.

-Using simple materials such as clay, wood, wire and plaster, students work with form to create unique pieces paying attention to the details of volume and dimension.
+Using simple materials such as paper, wood, wire and plaster, students work with form to create unique pieces paying attention to the details of volume and dimension.
 Through this exhibit, the students are able to express their understanding of form, essence and conceptual development.

-April 5 – May 8, 2019
+April 1 – May 6

-Junior art majors display work culminated from their art experiences thus far.
+Junior art majors and minors display work culminated from their art experiences thus far.
 This exhibit is a representation of their progress as artists.
 Through exploration and devotion to the arts, they strive to perfect their techniques and concepts in order to successfully deliver a synchronized body of work.